pratyushmn/SportsClassifier/README.md

 # SportsClassifier
-Using machine learning to identify the sport being played from a picture of that sport
+A machine learning model that can identify the sport being played from a picture of that sport.

+Uses fastai libraries, and Jupyter Notebooks through Google Colab.